Meet Our Board

 Aamna Khan is currently a Chinese Government Scholarship student pursuing a PhD in International Relations at SIPA, Jilin University, China.
 She is an independent researcher and writer for various national and international media outlets including CGTN.

 She is a social and peace activist associated with numerous youth-led global organizations including Youth Opportunities which is the largest opportunity discovery platform for youths across the globe presently, serving as their Global Ambassador for China and Regional Coordinator for East and Central Asia.

 Spanish born Chinese based in Barcelona and currently working as a Financial Auditor at PwC, but with deep interest in Europe – Asia affairs.
 Lisa has prior research experience on the relationship between the European Union and China, focused on topics such as Free Trade Agreement and the Belt Road Initiative.
 Recently graduated from Masters in Financial Management and Audit at Pompeu Fabra University and Masters in Internationalization at University of Barcelona.
-Additionally, she holds a Bachelor of International Business from University of Barcelona.
-During her undergraduate program, Lisa spent an academic year abroad at the University of Birmingham.
 Prior to joining PwC, Lisa interned at the Catalan Trade and Investment Agency in Shanghai as Junior Trade and Investment Officer by helping and advising both Chinese and Catalan companies with their internationalization process in new markets.
 Lisa speaks Spanish, Catalan, Chinese, English and some French.